 Downflow filters are not bad, though.
 They are just slightly less effective because the water flows downward, taking the minerals and metals along.
 Then, the residues in the bottom chamber may eventually go through the plumbing as well.

 All water softeners need to be maintained.
-This includes upflow and downflow models alike.
+This includes flow and downflow models alike.
 But there’s a slight difference here to consider.

 Downflow softeners tend to have a slightly longer regeneration process.
 This makes them a little less available and could mean higher water consumption.
-Because they don’t take water consumption into consideration, these softeners can eventually produce a lot of waste.
+Because they don’t consider water consumption, these softeners can eventually produce a lot of waste.

 Last but not least, let’s consider their price.
 This is the only factor where you’ll find upflow softeners worse than downflow models.